liviamiyabara/Election_Analysis/README.md

 Week 3 module, introduction to Python

 ## Election Audit Overview
-In this challenge the student assisted a Colorado Board of Elections employee to perform the election audit by creating a code to automate the vote count report and compute:
+In this challenge the student assisted a Colorado Board of Elections employee to perform the election audit for Congress by creating a code to automate the vote count report and compute:
  * Total number of votes casted
  * Total number of votes by county
  * Percentage of votes by county